 District Staff Analysis of Response to Concern 2: SHPS's response to this concern contained considerable background and context.
 In addition, it is worth noting that in recent years, California has seen unprecedented levels of teachers leaving the profession, lengthy backlogs on credential processing, and impacted teacher education programs.
 The questions of how to recruit and retain qualified teachers are not unique to SHPS.
-As such, the steps noted in Actions 2-5 appear promising.
-The steps described in Action 1 seem to be clear extensions of the language in PS7's renewal petition and are consistent with best practices.
+As such, the steps noted in Actions 2-5 above appear promising.
+The steps described in Action 1 seem to be clear extensions of the language in SCHS's renewal petition and are consistent with best practices.

-However, District staff has two concerns in this area.
+Notwithstanding the above, District staff has two remaining concerns in this area.
 First, the District does not have a strong mechanism to assess teacher credential status in real-time (most state reporting delays are almost a year).
 This should not be held against SHPS but rather reflects a challenge in supporting the corrective action.
-Second, even with the proposed plan in place, there are still some under-qualified individuals serving SHPS students.
-In the corrective action plan, SHPS (on behalf of PS7) describes how it generally supports those individuals in their professional growth (e.g., partnership with Teach for America, professional development opportunities, etc.).
+Second, even with these plans in place, there are still some under-qualified individuals serving SHPS students.
+In the corrective action plan and other areas, SHPS has described how it generally supports those individuals in their professional growth (e.g., partnership with Teach for America, and professional development opportunities).
 District staff would like to see that described more specifically as it pertains to how SHPS prepares new or under-qualified educators to implement the educational program described in the charter.

-Should the Board vote to approve PS7's renewal petition, District staff have the capacity to support the above action steps in the following way:
+Should the Board vote to approve SCHS's renewal petition, District staff will have the capacity to support the above action steps in the following way:

-District Action 1: Collaborate with District credential staff, SHPS representatives, and possibly representatives from other charter schools to develop an ongoing, sustainable, and timely model for reviewing charter school teacher credentials.
+District Action 1: Collaborate with SCUSD credential staff, SHPS representatives, and possibly representatives from other charters to develop an ongoing, sustainable, and timely model for reviewing charter school teacher credentials.

 District Action 2: If needed, support SHPS in adding detail to its professional development plans to better support newer and underqualified teachers.
 If support is not needed or desired, District staff can review and provide feedback on professional development plans.
-District Action 3: Set a timetable with detailed metrics addressing when each step in this process is expected to be completed and by what criteria the District will deem it complete.
+District Action 3: Set a timetable with detailed metrics addressing when each step in this process will be completed and by what criteria the District will deem it complete.